Research Examines the Value of Self-Control in the Workplace

 Final Takeaway

-For Consultants: Understand how self-control may be applied in the workplace and how leadership and work-related trainings might incorporate this.
+For Consultants: Understand how self-control may be applied in the workplace and how leadership and work-related conflict training might incorporate this.

 For Everyone: Self-control has many benefits, one of which might help you have a more positive work experience.
 Being self-reflective can help you identify areas you might need to improve related to self-control.